flavioaiello/swarm-router/README.md

 https://goreportcard.com/badge/github.com/flavioaiello/swarm-router)](https://goreportcard.com/report/github.com/flavioaiello/swarm-router)

 # Swarm-Router
-The «zero config» ingress router for Docker swarm mode deployments, based on the mature and superior haproxy library and a little of golang offering unique advantages:
+This is the «zero config» ingress router for Docker swarm mode deployments, based on the mature and superior haproxy library and a little of golang offering unique advantages:
-- Zero-copy using the tcp splicing syscall allowing real gbps throughput at very low cpu
+- Zero-copy using tcp splice syscall for real gbps throughput at very low cpu
 - No root privileges required
-- No docker socket mount required
+- No docker socket mount required for service discovery
 - No external dependencies

 ## Scope
-Solves common docker swarm mode large scale requirements:
+Solves common docker swarm mode requirements:
-- Port overlapping on HTTP and TLS when publishing by service FQDN endpoint
+- Port overlapping due to service name publishing
+- Claim based service discovery
+- HTTP service forwarding
-- TLS termination optionally with X.509 mutual auth
+- TLS service offloading eg. termination and forwarding
-- End to end encryption with TLS passthrough when using TLS encryption
+- TLS service passthrough
-- Docker swarm mode stack isolation by swarm-router cascading
+- Stackable as swarm or stack level edge ingress

-## Modes
-- TLS Offload
-- TLS Forward
-- HTTP Forward

-## Docker Swarm Mode 1.12+
+## Docker Swarm Mode
-Built for docker swarm mode ingress networking: Secure service discovery using fqdn forwarding with dns resolution based on  embedded dns.
-Therefore there is no need to mount the docker socket and maintain labels on compose recipe.
-Just define your fully qualified service names per network as shown in the sample excerpts below.
+Built for docker swarm mode ingress networking: Secure service discovery based on fqdn claims and nameserver resolution.
+Therefore no need for docker socket mount or further labels on compose recipe.
+Just define your fully qualified service aliases per network as shown in the sample excerpts below.

 ## Performance
 This one is built for high throughput and little CPU usage.
 Haproxy implements zero-copy and tcp-splicing based TCP handling.
 Golang based projects are lacking on those feature support: https://github.com/golang/go/issues/10948.
 (All golang based projects like Traefik etc. are also affected)